raygun101/MarkupKit/README.md

         normalTitle="Press Me!"
         titleLabel.font="Helvetica-Bold 32"/>

-With the exception of the `on` property itself, attributes whose names begin with "on" represent control events.
+With the exception of a few properties whose names begin with "on" (including the `on` property itself), attributes whose names begin with "on" represent control events.
 The value of these attributes represents the name of the event handler, or "action", that is triggered when the event is fired.
 For example, the following markup declares an instance of `UISwitch` with an action handler that will be triggered when the switch's value changes:

     <UISwitch onValueChanged="handleSwitchValueChanged:"/>